 So what does sea salt spray actually do?

-On the surface of things, sea salt spray makes it look like you’ve just taken a dip in the Med — even if you’re currently sitting on the tube on your way to a morning meeting.
+On the surface of things, sea salt spray makes it look like you’ve just taken a dip in the Med — even if you’re currently sitting at home having not gone anywhere near the ocean since lockdown began.
 It gives you that bright, buoyant devil-may-care look with just a couple of spritzes.

 And it achieves this in much the same way that dry shampoo does.
 Sea salt spray absorbs excess oils, and lets your limp hair lift up and separate for added texture and definition.
-But, as an added bonus — and thanks to the crusty salt, these sprays will also act as subtle styling agents, holding your hair in this matt-shine, laid-back look.
+But, as an added bonus – and thanks to the crusty salt – these sprays will also act as subtle styling agents, holding your hair in a matt-shine, laid-back look.

 How do I use sea salt spray?